argit2/tabi/README.md

 ### Chrome, Edge, Opera, Brave, Vivaldi and other Chromium based browsers

 1) Open the extensions page
 2) Enable developer mode
 3) Click on "Load unpacked"
 4) Load the `dist` folder

-## Building the extension

-1) Run `npm run build` on the terminal
-2) Go to the extensions page on your browser
-3) Click the button that reloads the extension

 ## Built with